Understanding Multitasking Behind The Wheel - Safe Driving PracticesUpdated Dec. 11, 2020

 Every time you add another task to the list of actions you are performing concurrently or sequentially, your ability to perform all tasks on the list effectively is hindered.
 With every task added to your list, it becomes easier to get overwhelmed and harder to identify dangers.
 Motorists must never become distracted by unnecessary tasks, or by diverting so much attention to a necessary task, that they cannot effectively monitor the driving environment.
 Driver distraction is a common cause of accidents and collisions.

 Effective task prioritization and time management will stop you from getting overwhelmed or losing concentration while driving.
-In complex situations which require many different actions:
+In complex situations that require many different actions:

 - Reduce your speed to allow yourself more time to process the situation and react.